-Following are the reactions of some of the leading nominees:
+Following are the reactions of some of the nominees:

-"I am so glad you love Violet so much ... these nominations keep her from kicking the bucket," said Maggie Smith about her best supporting actress nod for "Downton Abbey."
+"I am so glad you love Violet so much ... these nominations keep her from kicking the bucket," said Maggie Smith, referring to her best supporting actress nod for "Downton Abbey," which earned 12 nominations.

 "What a beautiful way to wake up this morning.
 Thank you everyone for the incredibly kind words.
 I feel so blessed," tweeted Aaron Paul, best supporting actor nominee in a drama for "Breaking Bad."

 "That's amazing news to start the day with here in Boston!
-An early birthday present.
-I'm honored to be in such great company," said Benedict Cumberbatch, a nominee for best actor in a miniseries or a TV movie, for "Sherlock: His Last Vow."
+An early birthday present," said Benedict Cumberbatch, a nominee for best actor in a miniseries or a TV movie, for "Sherlock: His Last Vow."

-“I can safely say that this is one of the few phone calls a person wants to get at an ungodly hour.
-I am shocked and thrilled and shocked and really, really excited," said Lizzy Caplan of her best actress nomination for "Masters of Sex."
-"Champagne before 6:00 a.m. is OK, right?”
+"I am shocked and thrilled and shocked and really, really excited," said Lizzy Caplan of her best actress nomination for "Masters of Sex."
+"Champagne before 6 a.m. is OK, right?"

 "I am over the moon.
 I cannot wait to fly to LA to see Louis C.K. win," Ricky Gervais, a lead actor nominee in a comedy series for "Derek," said of the star of "Louie," who is up against him in the same category.

-"Genuinely though, I am absolutely thrilled," Gervais said.
+"Genuinely though, I am absolutely thrilled," Gervais added.